-- 2. (,++) Modify your program so that the full covariance matrix can be learned.
+- 2. (\,++) Modify your program so that the full covariance matrix can be learned.
 Provide plots for a clustering that you like, and a clustering that you do not like.
 Is the general behavior of the held out log likelihood consistent with what you found in (1)?
-Now comment on the absolute values of the fits (likelihoods) on the training and held out data. - 3. (, ++ to ++++++).
-If you have already implemented EM, and are familiar with the vision lab C libraries, you might prefer to use the existing implementations for EM with GMM for (1) and (2) above.
+Now comment on the absolute values of the fits (likelihoods) on the training and held out data. - 3. (\\, ++ to ++++++).
+If you have already implemented EM on toy problems, and are familiar with the vision lab C libraries, you might prefer to use the existing implementations for EM with GMM for (1) and (2) above.
 Follow this by improving the implementations which are a bit of a mess.
 In addition to improving modularity, making the feature sets more consistent over the models, rationalizing parameters, improving efficiency, and so on, I suggest making the code multi-threaded, where a sensible number of threads can be set using an option, with the default ideally set based on the platform.
+(A pair of students made a start on this last year, and if you are interested in continuing this work, I will put you in touch with them).
 You should do timing tests.
 Another direction to investigate is the problem of doing EM if the data is too large to fit into memory.